Fan-Yu-Hang/SeeLayer/README.md

 # SeeLayer
+Oct17,

+Oct16, take a dinner with coder Qian and his colleage coder He who can manage backend.

 Oct15, My neighbor, coder Qian mention about email log in, and other back-end system.

 Oct8, I thought the mobile version SeeLayer is impossible, but today a new app on iPad may allow it happen.
 Next year, we could develop desktop and mobile SeeLayer simultaneously.